How to start a car detailing business in 2026: steps, costs, and licenses

 Choosing your management software

-Platforms like Jobber and Housecall Pro are built for service businesses.
-They handle scheduling, send automated appointment reminders, and process payments.
+Platforms like Jobber and Housecall Pro handle scheduling, send automated appointment reminders, and process payments.
 Plans often start around $49 per month.
 The reduction in no-shows alone can make the subscription pay for itself.

 - Draft a job description for a Detail Technician, including your target pay range.

-- Research the International Detailing Association (IDA) certification program online.
+- Research the IDA certification program online.

 - Compare the features and pricing of Jobber and Housecall Pro for your needs.